Employer of Record

 Employment Contracts in Mexico

-- Mandatory Written Agreements: In Mexico, every employee must sign an individual employment agreement that lays out the terms and conditions of their job.
-No “employment-at-will” here—termination requires a justified cause, or the employer must pay up for unjust dismissal.
+• Mandatory Written Agreements: In Mexico, employers should execute an individual employment agreement in writing that lays out the terms and conditions of employment.
+Mexican labor law does not recognize employment at will, so termination generally requires a justified cause or the payment of statutory severance for unjustified dismissal.

 What’s in the Agreement?
-Article 24 of the Federal Labor Law (FLL) requires that working conditions be documented.
-Each party gets a copy of the employment agreement, which must include details like:
+The Federal Labor Law requires that working conditions be documented.
+Each party should receive a copy of the employment agreement, which must include details like:

 Implied Trust: Every employment agreement comes with an unspoken bond of trust.
-Employers can’t force employees to waive their rights to legal protections or minimum benefits.
+Employers cannot force employees to waive their rights to legal protections or minimum benefits.

 Details of CBAs: CBAs must also be in writing, outlining:

-Notice Period: While there’s no formal notice period, employers must provide written notice of dismissal reasons.
-If proper notice isn’t given, the dismissal could be deemed unjust.
+Notice Period: Mexico does not have a general statutory notice period for dismissal.
+Instead, employers must provide written notice stating the grounds for termination.
+If proper written notice is not given, the dismissal may be deemed unjustified.

 Working Hours